 Medication adherence is a complex issue that impacts the entire healthcare industry.
 Patients fail to take their medications as prescribed for many reasons, and the consequences are often significant.

-To improve medication adherence, it’s essential to have a solid understanding of the factors that influence it.
-We’ll break them down for you:
+To improve medication initiation and adherence, it’s essential to have a solid understanding of the factors that influence them.
+We’ll break those factors down for you:

 Condition-related factors—such as symptoms and severity—can impact medication adherence.
 In many cases, a chronic condition starts as a silent disease with little-to-no obvious side effects for months or even years.